 Dividing property into smaller lots is typically the first step in the development process.
-In Thurston County, there are 3 main types of subdivision:
+In Thurston County, there are generally three methods for subdividing land:

 Large lot subdivisions divide a property into 2 or more lots larger than 5 acres but smaller than 40 acres.
 These subdivisions occur only in unincorporated portions of Thurston County.

-Short plat subdivisions which create a small number of lots that are smaller than 5 acres and may not need new public streets or other facilities, can be approved in an expedited manner.
+Short plat subdivisions create a small number of lots that are smaller than 5 acres and may not need new public streets or other facilities.
+Short plat subdivisions can be approved in an expedited manner.

 Long plat subdivisions constitute a major division of land and require a more extensive review.